Moving Cost Checklist: How to Budget for Moving Expenses

 • Gas: Moving with a rental truck might seem more affordable than it is if you don’t factor in the cost of gas.
 Aside from filling up at gas stations during a long-distance move, most truck rental companies require that you return the vehicle fully loaded with gas.
 Many moving trucks only get 10–12 mpg, so fuel costs add up quickly.

 • Labor: If you need help loading and unloading, you might hire help from one of the top moving labor companies.
 This of course adds to the overall cost but is still often cheaper than a full-service move.
-We typically recommend hiring a full-service mover if you’re going this route, though, since designing a piecemeal move with separate companies is a logistical headache.
+We typically recommend hiring a full-service moving company if you’re going this route, though, since designing a piecemeal move with separate companies is a logistical headache.

 Moving costs checklist